Billotais/cs_401_project/README.md

 ## Questions for TAs

 The data on the cluster doesn't seem to correspond to what is shown on the dataset's webpage : Reviews and products seems to have already been merged on the cluster, which is not the case on the webpage.
 But some informations seem to be missing (image url, also_bought, brand, ...).
-Is this dataset (metadata) available on the cluster, or will we have to downlead it on our own computer ?
+Is this dataset (metadata) available on the cluster, or will we have to downloaded it on our own computer ?

+## Some ideas discussed before milestone 2

+About the correction of a potential bias:

+Define avg = Median of all the users' average rating (only taking account users with a minimal amount of reviews to get more significant users rating habits)

+Now, for a given review:

+- Let $x$ = the median rating for the user that wrote the review
+- Let $\alpha$, a coefficient from 0 to 1, depending on the number of votes and the ratio of helpful votes s.t.
+    - The higher the helpful ratio is, the lower the coefficient will be
+    - If the number of votes is very small (~1-3?), the impact of the helpful ratio will be lessened
+    - We might have other parameters influencing $\alpha$, in which case we will update this formula accordingly

+- We can now get the corrected rating as $corrected_rating = actual_rating + \alpha *(avg - x)$.

+We can explain what this does like this: when we see a review, we will look at the rating habits of the user.
+If the user is used to giving bad ratings compared to the amazon average, he will be considered as biased, and his rating will be revised upwards.
+However, if his review received a lot of helpful votes, it probably means that other customers agreed with him, and in that case we will not change his rating as much (hence $\alpha$ will be closer to 0).
+The idea is similar for reviewers that mostly put positive reviews, in which case it will be revised downwards.

+Overall we do not really know how it will affect the total average rating of amazon, as we are taking the $x$ as the median (and not the average), it may not affect symmetrically the users above/under the $x$ value.
+Also we only take the users with a minimal amount of reviews into account, but they may act differently than the other users (for instance give more extreme values...).
+The alpha value may also skew the results as users will possibly set more positive reviews as helpful than negative ones.

+Note that the corrected rating might be greater than 5.
+We will temporarily keep that value, and then compute the average rating for an article, such that ratings that were greatly pushed upwards (e.g. to a 5.6)will have a bigger positive effect than the others "best ratings" of 5 stars.
+For the final rating of the product, we could either put all the ratings higher than 5 at 5, or do some scaling over all the reviews to but most of them in the range from 1 to 5 (e.g. if 95% of the corrected product ratings are between 1 and 6, we can either cut all the ratings from 5 to 6 and put them at 5, or shift/scale all the ratings so that a 6 now corresponds to a 5, and a 5 now corresponds to a ~4.17)